 How safe is Your Backyard?

-We all try to keep our pets as safe as possible.
-We keep them leashed anytime we are away from home.
+We try to keep our pets as safe as possible.
+We keep them leashed away from home.
 We feed them the best food we can provide.
 We keep their shots and worming current, we train them, and we love them.
 When we’re home they play safely in our fenced backyards.

 The Mulch Pile:

 The backyard mulch pile can be a very attractive and very dangerous place for your pet.
 Going green is great as long as you do it safely.
 We recommend that your mulch pile be securely fenced and pet proof.

 - Mycotoxins which are found in moldy items like breads, cheese and dog food can make your dog seriously ill.
 Signs can range from vomiting, diarrhea and abdominal tenderness to seizures and permanent liver damage.

 - Hops used in home brewing can kill your pet if ingested in even small amounts.
 The danger is present both before and after brewing.
 Signs are panting, rapid heart rate and a rapid increase in body temperature to the point of death.

 - Macadamia nuts can cause ataxia (lack of coordination), anxiety, increased heart rate, tremors and temporary paralysis.

 - Grapes, mushrooms, onions, garlic, tomato plants, black locust tree pods and seeds, any sugar free products containing Xylitol and coffee grounds are all dangerous for your pets as well.
 If your pet ingests any of these items call poison control and your veterinarian.